Jason Iley: Chairman and CEO Sony Music UK and Ireland

+Iley was announced as the recipient of the 2024 U.K.’s Music Industry Trusts Award (MITS) in recognition of his contribution to the British record business.
+On the night, he was presented the award by Paloma Faith who described him as ’the most caring record exec’ she’s ever come across.
+There were performances from Jake Bugg, Cat Burns and Mark Ronson and artists in attendance included Calvin Harris, Jade Thirlwall, Perrie Edwards and Rag’n’Bone Man.
+Video tributes came from artists and executives including Rob Stringer, Sir Lucian Grainge, U2, Mariah Carey, Pink and The Killers.
+While accepting the award Jason said 'I feel truly honoured’.
+In 2024 Iley did an interview with leading music publication, Music Business Worldwide where he discussed his upbringing, musical influences, life lessons and his time at Sony Music.

 Ministry of Sound Acquisition

 Under Iley's tenure, in August 2016 Sony Music acquired Ministry of Sound Recordings, home to London Grammar, DJ Fresh and Sigala, bringing the label – including its artists, back catalogue and compilations – under the Sony Music umbrella.

 He commented on the acquisition: “Ministry of Sound is one of the greatest brands in music.
 I’m delighted to welcome one of the most innovative, smart and pioneering labels to the Sony Music family.
 David and Dipesh’s track record, alongside one of the best curation teams in the business, speaks for itself and the label will be another hugely exciting addition to Sony Music UK’s vision for the future.”